tatan120/SQEM_Paper/README.md

    ```sh
    git clone https://github.com/tatan120/SQEM_Paper
    ```
-2. Execute the file `master.py`, located in the `Core codes` folder of the colned repository.
+2. Execute the file `master.py`, located in the `Core codes` folder of the cloned repository.
 3. The result files should appear in your core codes folder.